nightynighto/pytanksim/docs/source/autoapi/pytanksim/utils/finitedifferences/index.rst

                should be 2.
    :type var: int
    :param point: A list of input values for `func`.
 These input values indicate the
-                 location where the partial derivative is to be evaluated.
+                 locations where the partial derivative is to be evaluated.
    :type point: List
    :param stepsize: The stepsize for the finite difference approximation.
 The default is
                     1e-3.